Advanced MVP · Rust-native

 Structured Streaming — watermarks, session windows, state stores (RocksDB/file/memory), Kafka/socket/rate sources.

-Storage formats — Parquet, ORC, Iceberg, Delta, CSV, JSON, Avro; predicate pushdown & bloom pruning.
+Storage & lakehouse formats — Parquet, ORC, CSV, JSON, Avro with predicate pushdown & bloom pruning; Apache Iceberg & Delta tables with REST/Glue/Hive catalogs and snapshot writes.

 Object stores — S3, Azure Blob, GCS, local FS; metastore + DDL persistence across restarts.